 After putting so much work into a rebrand—the resources, the testing, the time—there’s nothing worse than letting it go to waste by not teaching people how to use it.
 (It’s basically tripping right before the finish line.)

-To keep your team is on the same page, design a comprehensive brand style guide that includes clear directions and real-world examples.
-To start, learn how to create a brand style guide that’s easy to use.
+Tip: To keep your team is on the same page, learn how to create a brand style guide that’s easy to use.
+Also, make sure to include clear directions and real-world examples.

 How to Create a Stronger Brand Identity